 The regulatory inspections can be carried out at any time of the year and are designed to make an accurate assessment of food handling practices and food safety measures within the business.

 All existing and new food businesses which sell or handle food in the Strathfield Local Government Area must register their details with Council’s Environmental Services Section.

 It is the proprietor’s responsibility to ensure that the Registration of Food Premises Form is completed and returned to Council.
 A registration fee of $135.00 is applicable for the registration of a new food business and is set in accordance with Strathfield’s Fees and Charges.

 If you would like more information, or require that your food business is registered with Council, please contact Strathfield Council on (02) 9748 9999 or e-mail email@example.com

 What type of food safety training is required when operating a food business?

-By 1 October 2011, any food business which serves food that is:
+Any food business which serves food that is: